Availity/sdk-js/packages/env-var/README.md

 - windowOverride: String or Window Object which can be used to override the window which is used to determine the current hostname (which is used to determine the current environment)
   - When string, the string will be takes an a fully qualified URL and the hostname will be parsed from it.
   - When Window Object, the location hostname will be used.
+- defaultVar: String or Object which will be the default value when the given var is not found.
+If not given, then will use the `local` param in the `valuesObject` var.

 #### Example